How to Plan the Best Trip to Argentina’s Iguazu Falls

 The most important thing to know: the gates open at 8:00 a.m. but the first train isn’t until 8:30.

 So as long as you’re willing to walk a little extra instead of taking the train, you can beat the first rush crowd to one of the circuits and you’ll have it all to yourself for 15-30 minutes.
+On a side note, that purse is my absolute fave and you can read more about why here.

 Even though the Lower Circuit was a little closer, we decided to book it to the Upper Circuit first (the red route on the map above) to get the best views without any people in our pictures—and that was totally the right call.